Floating Garden Challenge

 Certificates awarded to pupils who've completed the Floating garden challenge.

-To find out more about floating gardens in Bangladesh please go to the page on our main website practicalaction.org/floating-gardens
+To find out more about floating gardens in Bangladesh please go to our main website practicalaction.org/floating-gardens

 For a technical brief on how to make a real floating garden go to Floating Gardens in Bangladesh